CUBW/DroneMotionCapture/README.md

 <img src="documentation_images/thumbnail_Rasbien_use_options.png" width="300" height="200" alt="My Image">

-9. Fill in all General settings.
+9.Fill in all General settings.
 Hostname, Usernane, and Password will define how pi appears on local network and how to log into it.
 Configuration of wireless LAN is where you should put your network information (In our case the name and password to our wireless network).

 <img src="documentation_images/thumbnail_Rasbien_advanced_gen.png" width="400" height="525" alt="My Image">

-10. Next in the "Services" tab, make sure that SSH is enabled.
+10.Next in the "Services" tab, make sure that SSH is enabled.

 <img src="documentation_images/thumbnail_Rasbien_advanced_serv.png" width="350" height="200" alt="My Image">

-11. Lastly save all edited settings, (You don't need to change antything in "Options" Tab).
+11.Lastly save all edited settings, (You don't need to change antything in "Options" Tab).
 Then confirm flashing of SD Card, then Wait for Rasbien to flash OS.
 SD Card should be good to plug into Pi once done!

 <img src="documentation_images/thumbnail_Rasbien_confirm.png" width="300" height="200" alt="My Image">